ZenarchistCode/ZenTreesplosions/readme.txt

 Installation Instructions:

 Install this mod like any other mod - copy it into your server folder and add it to your mods list.
-It must be run on both server and client.
 Make sure to copy the .bikey into your server keys if you're not using a server management tool like OmegaManager which does that automatically.

+This mod should theoretically work fine as a server-side only mod, but if you have any issues then add it to your server's mod pack.

 When you run the mod for the first time a default JSON config will be created in your server profile: %server_root%/profiles/Zenarchist/ZenTreesplosionsConfig.json